 The Trustees are satisfied that the asset allocation, as detailed above, provides adequate diversification to the portfolio.
 It also hedges a proportion of the Scheme's interest rate and inflation liabilities.

-The Trustees aim to hedge 85% of the inflation risk and 95% of the interest rate risk associated with the Scheme (based on funded liabilities).
+The Trustees aim to hedge 95% of the inflation risk and interest rate risk associated with the Scheme (based on funded liabilities).